DIRECT REPRESENTATION & LEGAL ASSISTANCE

-The SFILDC also provides ongoing assistance at the Immigration Court to unrepresented respondents.
-JDC created a specialized Attorney of the Day program to ensure that no child appears before an Immigration Judge and prosecutor without legal assistance.
-SFILDC attorneys participate regularly along with other local non-profits and members of the private bar.
+The SFILDC also provides ongoing assistance at the Immigration Court to unrepresented respondents through the Attorney of the Day Program at the San Francisco Immigration Court.
+SFILDC attorneys participate regularly along with other local non-profits and members of the private bar in an effort to ensure that no one appears alone before a judge and prosecutor.
 Through this program, we're able to identify San Francisco residents in need and match them with an organization for full-scope representation.

 One of the partner agencies, the Immigration Center for Women and Children (ICWC) is also the Legal Orientation Program for Custodians (LOPC) for Unaccompanied Minors provider for the jurisdiction of the San Francisco Immigration Court.
 The program is funded by the Immigration Court (EOIR).
 Through LOPC, ICWC is able to reach out to unaccompanied minors and their guardians who are San Francisco residents, flag any potential clients with urgent or emergency issues, and refers them for SFILDC placement.